from __future__ import annotations

 link to experimental design.

-- **Row edges:** Array of pixel row coordinates where rows begin/end.
-For an 8-row
+- **Row edges:** Array of pixel row coordinates marking row boundaries.
+For 8 rows,

-- **Column edges:** Array of pixel column coordinates where columns begin/end.
-For a
+- **Column edges:** Array of pixel column coordinates marking column boundaries.
+For

-- **Grid cell assignment:** Each object's center is tested against row/column edges
+- **Grid cell assignment:** Each object's centroid (center_rr, center_cc) is tested

-- **Section number:** A unique well ID computed as row*ncols + col, ordered from
+- **Section number:** A unique well ID computed as row*ncols + col, ordered left-to-right,

 - **96-well plate:** 8 rows × 12 columns (A1-H12)